-Once you have issued your claim, within 14 days of receiving (being ‘served’ with) your particulars of your claim, the defendant must send to the court (called ‘filing’) either: If you issued your claim through money claim on line you will be able to access there.
+Once you have issued your claim, within 14 days of receiving (being ‘served’ with) your particulars of claim, the defendant must send to the court (called ‘filing’) either: If you issued your claim through money claim on line you will be able to access there.

 - an acknowledgment of service; or

 If the court served your particulars of claim with the claim form, a Form N205A (notice of issue) will be sent to you by the court office and show the date by which the defendant must reply.
 You will have to wait until after this date before you can take any further action.

 If the defendant does not reply to your claim, you can ask the court to enter judgment ‘by default’ (that is, make an order that the defendant pay you the amount you have claimed plus court fee as no reply or defence has been received).
 You should do this as soon as possible after the 14 days have passed.

 Until the court receives your request to enter judgment, the defendant can still reply to your claim.
 If the court receives the defendant’s reply before your request, that reply will have priority even though it has been filed late.

 If you do not request judgment within six months of the end of the period for filing a defence, your claim will be ‘stayed’ (stopped or halted) and the only action you could take would be to apply to a judge for an order lifting the stay.